At Centenary Lounge we are passionate about celebrating the history of GWR, Art Deco and the 1930s.

 In 2012 we expanded our offering with a refreshment stand at Birmingham’s Snow Hill Station based on a 1920’s Empire Fruit Stall.
 Complete with dark wood panelling and chrome accessories, Refreshments by Centenary Lounge honours our commitment to contemporary yet elegant Art Deco design.

-Our latest addition, Centenary Lounge Worcester, is set to open in early 2019.
+Our latest addition, Centenary Lounge Worcester, opened in early 2019.
 Spread across two floors of a beautiful Grade II listed Georgian building, this is our largest facility to date.
 The ground floor continues the 1930s Art Deco theme whilst the upper floor takes inspiration from the building’s original features with a stylish Georgian-style tearoom.

 About the Founder